Florida Bicycle & E-Bike Accident Lawyer

 • A driver impaired by alcohol or drugs

 Motorist negligence accounts for the majority of bicycle accidents.
 But bike riders can also play a role in collisions.
-A rider who isn’t aware of traffic and suddenly enters a roadway without looking may make it impossible for an auto driver to avoid an accident.
+A rider who isn’t aware of traffic and suddenly enters a roadway without looking may make it impossible for a car driver to avoid an accident.
 Also, bike riding against the flow of traffic is a recipe for disaster.
 Wrong-way bike riding can cause an unexpected crash.
 This is why bicyclists should always ride on the right side of the road, exactly as cars do.

 Additionally, a bike rider who makes a sudden swerve in front of traffic could make an accident unavoidable.
 To ride safely in traffic, the bicyclist should travel in a predictable manner.
 A careful bicyclist pays attention to traffic and communicates clearly with hand signals before making turns.
 A bike rider should always be alert to traffic signs and signals as well.